 Relevant MNES Measures Threatened Gliders: Greater glider (southern and central) (Petauroides volans) and yellow-bellied glider (south-eastern) (Petaurus australis australis) Construction and clearing of vegetation will be staged to allow for continued wildlife movement outside the immediate danger of the construction site.
-Where clearing is proposed for areas of greater glider (southern and central) and/or yellow-bellied glider (south-eastern) denning habitat, preclearance surveys must include canopy searches and inspections of suitably sized hollows (&gt;8 cm diameter).
+Where clearing is proposed for areas of greater glider (southern and central) and/or yellow-bellied glider (south-eastern) denning habitat, preclearance surveys must include canopy searches and inspections of suitably sized hollows (>8 cm diameter).
 Where inspection of hollows cannot be safely undertaken prior to felling, the hollow-bearing tree will be slow felled to minimise the likelihood of injury or death and will be inspected by a qualified fauna spotter to confirm presence or absence of greater glider (southern and central) or yellow-bellied glider (south-eastern).
 If an individual is found to be present, it will be inspected for injury and if healthy, relocated to an adjacent area of mapped breeding and denning habitat after dusk.
 If the individual is injured it will be transported to a local wildlife carer and rehabilitated prior to releasing in a suitable area adjacent to the location in which it was found.
-Every effort will be made to retain suitable hollow bearing trees (those containing hollows &gt;8 cm diameter) within areas identified as denning habitat including Eucalyptus moluccana woodlands.
-The retention of trees &gt;30 cm DBH on patch edges will be prioritised next in areas of potential greater glider (southern and central) and yellow-bellied glider (south-eastern) habitat.
+Every effort will be made to retain suitable hollow bearing trees (those containing hollows >8 cm diameter) within areas identified as denning habitat including Euclyptus moluccana woodlands.
+The retention of trees >30 cm DBH on patch edges will be prioritised next in areas of potential greater glider (southern and central) and yellow-bellied glider (south-eastern) habitat.
 Trees to be retained within the Disturbance Footprint must be clearly demarcated and avoided.
 If deemed necessary, a TPZ may be established.
 Increasing evidence of glider use of glide poles is emerging in Australian literature (Goldingay & Taylor, 2009; Goldingay, et. al., 2010; Soanes et. al, 2017; Goldingay, et. al., 2018; Taylor & Rohweder, 2020) and ongoing in-field studies (Brendan Taylor, Southern Cross University) that demonstrate glide poles as a tool to mitigate linear infrastructure impacts.
-Glide poles are proposed to be installed at 38 locations within the Disturbance Footprint to provide movement opportunities between areas of suitable habitat in the landscape (Figure 9.2 and Figure 9.3).
-The proposed glide pole locations represent areas important for dispersal and where ongoing connectivity is required to avoid isolation of patches and retention of possible high use areas (i.e. riparian corridors and Eucalyptus moluccana woodlands).
-Glide pole specifications and locations will be 46finalised during the detailed design phase of the Project.
-To identify the effectiveness and utilisation of glide poles, a monitoring program will be developed.
-Nineteen 'pinch points' (excluding the access road corridor which is acts as a pinch point throughout) are proposed within the Disturbance Footprint associated with areas of greater glider (southern and central) and / or yellow-bellied glider (south-eastern) modelled habitat to maintain movement opportunities and minimise fragmentation impacts on the species (Figure 9.2 and Figure 9.3).
+Glide poles are proposed t Footprint associated with areas of greater glider (southern and central) and / or yellow-bellied glider (south-eastern) modelled habitat to maintain movement opportunities and minimise fragmentation impacts on the species (Figure 9.2 and Figure 9.3).
 Pinch points describe locations of the Disturbance Footprint which are reduced in width to the extent that individuals can easily disperse across (i.e. based on usual volplane distances, the clearing will have a width no greater than 1.2 times the average canopy height at that location).
 Pinch points locations will be minimised during the detailed design phase of the Project.
 Pinch points have been proposed along sections of the Disturbance Footprint which form an enclosed area, thereby allowing threatened gliders to move between nearby habitat patches.
-In areas of habitat where greater gliders (southern and central) or yellow-bellied glider (south-eastern) are known to occur (i.e. the far northern Study Area), cleared suitable hollows (&gt;8 cm diameter) will be replaced at a 1:2 ratio with a suitable nest box, to be installed in adjacent suitable habitat (i.e. two nest boxes for every hollow removed).
+In areas of habitat where greater gliders (southern and central) or yellow-bellied glider (south-eastern) are known to occur (i.e. the far northern Study Area), cleared suitable hollows (>8 cm diameter) will be replaced at a 1:2 ratio with a suitable nest box, to be installed in adjacent suitable habitat (i.e. two nest boxes for every hollow removed).
 A nest box is considered suitable if it is a design known to be used by the greater glider.